This is it…the Season Finale! And, what a way to end Season 2 of (R)evolution….

 In this episode, Yamaha shares what is by far the most expansive view of disruptive technology’s impact on business infrastructure and culture on the show to date.
 What you’ll see is a genuine discussion with Jeff Hawley and Rick Williams of Yamaha explore how an already successful business is exploring new opportunities to better define the customer experience before, during and after transactions.
 It comes down to workflow.
 Nowadays, it either works for you or works against you.
 Here, Yamaha shares that it needed “to blow up” its existing systems and processes and “start over” to compete more effectively for the future.

 My friends over at bit.ly published an interesting graph that reveals the devices as well as the days/times that people use different devices and how and when they consume information.
 As you can imagine, it’s across the board, but as you can see, there are waves that every device follows, except the desktop.

 Guest post by Allison Cerra, author of Identity Shift

-Part 15 in an ongoing series that serves as the prequel to my new book, The End of Business as Usual…
+Part 16 in an ongoing series that serves as the prequel to my new book, The End of Business as Usual…

 Brian Solis is principal at Altimeter Group, a research firm focused on disruptive technology.
 A digital analyst, anthropologist, and futurist, Solis has studied and influenced the effects of emerging technology on business, marketing, and culture.
 Solis is also globally recognized as one of the most prominent thought leaders and published authors in new media.
 His new book, What's the Future of Business (WTF), explores the landscape of connected consumerism and how business and customer relationships unfold and flourish in four distinct moments of truth.
 His previous book, The End of Business as Usual, explores the emergence of Generation-C, a new generation of customers and employees and how businesses must adapt to reach them.
 Prior to End of Business, Solis released Engage, which is regarded as the industry reference guide for businesses to market, sell and service in the social web.